TylerPollard410/Florida-Coral-Bleaching/README.md

 This study applied a spatiotemporal modeling approach to assess coral bleaching trends across Florida’s reef systems, capturing both geographic variation and temporal changes.
-The results demonstrate that prolonged temperature anomalies (**TSA** and **TSA_DHW**) are the strongest predictors of bleaching, with additional associations observed for turbidity, cyclone frequency, and wind speed.
+The results demonstrate that prolonged thermal stress anomalies (**TSA** and **TSA_DHW**) and **Distance to Shore** are the strongest predictors of bleaching, with additional associations observed for sea surface temperature anomalies, turbidity, cyclone frequency, and wind speed.
 While thermal stress is well-documented as a primary driver of bleaching, this analysis suggests that local environmental conditions, such as water quality and storm activity, may influence bleaching severity in complex ways.

 By incorporating both spatial and temporal variation, the model identifies region-specific and time-dependent patterns of bleaching